 The Ethics Committee will be convened at the earliest availability of the Committee Members to examine such concerns.

-The Ethics Committee is formed of four lay persons that have no association with the Alliance, and apart from the re-imbursement of their paid expenses incurred in pursuit of their duties, they have no financial association or other interest in the Alliance.
+The Ethics Committee is formed of three lay persons that have no association with the Alliance, and apart from the re-imbursement of their paid expenses incurred in pursuit of their duties, they have no financial association or other interest in the Alliance.

 The Ethics Committee will meet at the Alliance Office, Plas Eirias Business Centre, Abergele Road, Colwyn Bay, Conwy, LL29 8BF